 Strain the chicken juices through a fine-mesh strainer into a large glass measuring cup.
 You will probably have about 1/2 to 3/4 cup.
 Add enough chicken stock so that you have about 1 1/4 cup total of gravy juice/broth/whatever you want to call it.

 Heat a small saucepan over medium-high heat.
 Add the butter or chicken fat (or other oil of your choice).
-Add flour and use a whisk (preferrably a flat whisk) to thoroughly mix the flour with the hot fat.
+Add flour and use a whisk (preferably a flat whisk) to thoroughly mix the flour with the hot fat.
 When the mixture is smooth and nicely bubbling, add the chicken juices (be careful!).
 Turn the heat to high and cook, whisking constantly, until the mixture comes to a boil and gravy has thickened nicely.
 Remove from heat and stir in salt to taste.
 Feel free to add any sherry, cream, soy sauce, etc, that you like for flavour enhancement.
 Although I find that juices from a clay roaster usually need no enhancements.

 Carve the chicken, set out the veggies and gravy.
 Dinner is served.
 Enjoy!